LoL Support Macro - Support's Way To Victory

 Vision is one of the most important things in the game.
 The only consistent way that you can ensure having the lowest amount of deaths possible is by map awareness.
 And vision plays hugely into that.
 The general rule of thumb is to never push beyond your ward-secured area.
 As soon as the enemy tower falls, your enemies lose a vital vantage point.
 Suddenly, moving around their Gromp and Blue Buff area becomes very risky without vision.
 If you make a macro decision of staying in your lane (which can be more valuable macro-wise than swapping sometimes, but you have to be ready to take some 2v3 or 2v4 fights).
 It will be essential to set up at least two wards that will allow you to react to roams and ganks before the danger appears.

-You want to make as little mistakes as it is possible, and your ward line can, for example, prevent your primary carry from giving away that 1,000 shutdown gold for free.
+You want to make as few mistakes as it is possible, and your ward line can, for example, prevent your primary carry from giving away that 1,000 shutdown gold for free.

 Follow your ADC